 Jump to: Full-Time | Clinical Faculty

-Allen Dyer, M.D., Ph.D., professor of psychiatry, teaches in the Global Mental Health Seminar and has mentored Global Mental Health Track projects in Jordan, Palestine, India, and the Lesbos Refugee Camp in Greece.
-Earlier, Dr. Dyer served many years on the Duke University psychiatry faculty and as Chair of the Eastern Tennessee Department of Psychiatry.
-He came to Washington as Senior Health Advisor for International Medical Corps, a global humanitarian nonprofit organization providing medical relief programs worldwide, where he worked with health professionals and government ministries of health to develop education programs and policy, in Iraq and in disaster-affected communities in China, Haiti, Japan and elsewhere.
+Allen Dyer, M.D., Ph.D. is a Professor of Psychiatry, teaches in the Global Mental Health Seminar, and has mentored Global Mental Health Track projects in Jordan, Palestine, India, and the Lesbos Refugee Camp in Greece.
+Previously, Dr. Dyer held a faculty position in the Department of Psychiatry at Duke University and was Chair of the East Tennessee State University Department of Psychiatry.
+He came to Washington, D.C. as Senior Health Advisor for International Medical Corps, a global humanitarian nonprofit organization providing medical relief programs worldwide, where he worked with health professionals and government ministries of health to develop education programs and policy, in Iraq and in disaster-affected communities in China, Haiti, Japan and elsewhere.
 Dr. Dyer has published extensively on medical ethics, palliative care, doctor-patient relationships, and global mental health.
 He has authored or edited seven books, including Ethics and Psychiatry: Toward Professional Definition, serves on the editorial board of the Encyclopedia of Bioethics.
-His 2013 memoir, One More Mountain to Climb, describes pivotal experiences that throughout his career have oriented him to his identity and commitments as a physician.
+His 2013 memoir, One More Mountain to Climb, describes pivotal experiences throughout his career that have oriented him to his identity and commitments as a physician.
 Dr. Dyer has been the recipient of many fellowships and awards including the Kent Fellowship of the Danforth Foundation, the Institute of Human Values in Medicine Fellowship, and the Kellogg Foundation National Fellowship.
-In 2016, he will serve in Burundi as a Fullbright Fellowship Specialist.
+In 2016, he served in Burundi as a Fullbright Fellowship Specialist.